Part 1: ROS & Linux Basics

 As before, we can find out what nodes are running on our system by using the

-command.
+rosnode listcommand.
 Run this in TERMINAL 4 and see if you can identify the nodes that you have just launched. -

 Finally, close down your publisher and subscriber nodes and the ROS Master by entering Ctrl+C in Terminals 1, 2 and 3.

-package, but there are other simple message types within this package that we can use too to pass data around a ROS network too, one of which is Float64
+You've now created a publisher and subscriber, both of which were able to communicate with one another over the /chatter topic, using the String standard ROS message type.
+This message is provided, by ROS, as part of the std_msgs package, but there are other simple message types within this package that we can use too to pass data around a ROS network too, one of which is Float64.

 - How could you adapt your publisher and subscriber nodes to use the

-message type, instead ofString
+Float64message type, instead ofString?

 Launch Files¶

-command.
+At the beginning of this session we launched the Gazebo Simulation of our robot using a launch file and the roslaunch command.
 This provides a means to launch multiple ROS nodes simultaneously, and we will demonstrate this by building a launch file for the publisher and subscriber nodes that we created in the previous exercises.
 Launch files must be located within a package, so first let's have a look at a package that already exists, and explore the launch file within it.

 Exercise 7: Exploring a ROS Package and Launch File¶

-, but there's also a way to launch this using a launch file.
-To investigate this, we need to look inside the package within which the turtlebot3_teleop_key
+We launched the turtlebot3_teleop_key node earlier using rosrun, but there's also a way to launch this using a launch file.
+To investigate this, we need to look inside the package within which the turtlebot3_teleop_key node exists.

 -